SydAsif/SydAsif.github.io/_posts/misc/2022-06-05-git-github.md

 ### git init

-Initialize a new local git repository.
-A new file created is by default untracked.
+Initialize a new local git repository inside a directory with `git init` or use `git init <name_of_dir>` will create a directory and also initialize a repository.

 ### git add